White Chocolate Cracker Jack Popcorn Cookie Recipe

 Instructions

-• In a medium bowl, whisk together the flours, baking powder, baking soda, cinnamon, and salt.
+• Whisk the Dry Ingredients: In a medium bowl, whisk together the flours, baking powder, baking soda, cinnamon, and salt.

-• In a stand mixer fitted with the paddle attachment, beat the brown sugar and butter on medium-high until light and fluffy.
+• Beat the Butter and Sugar: In a stand mixer fitted with the paddle attachment, beat the brown sugar and butter on medium-high until the mixture is pale, feels smooth and creamy, and is light and fluffy.
 This process should take between 5 and 7 minutes.
 If you have a hand mixer, this will take closer to 10 to 12 minutes.

-• Reduce the speed, and add the egg, vanilla, molasses, butter extract.
+• Add the Remaining Wet Ingredients to the Butter Mixture: Reduce the speed, and add the egg, vanilla, molasses, butter extract.
 Beat until combined.

-• Mix in the peanuts, white chocolate, and fold in the caramel popcorn.
+• Add your Mix-ins: Mix in the peanuts, white chocolate, and fold in the caramel popcorn.
+Take care not to over-mix the dough.
 Transfer the cookie dough to an airtight container and let chill in the refrigerator for at least an hour but up to 24 hours.

-• When you are ready to bake the cookies, preheat the oven to 350 ℉ and line two rimmed baking sheets with parchment paper.
+• Heat the Oven for Baking: When you are ready to bake the cookies, heat the oven to 350 ℉ and line two rimmed baking sheets with parchment paper.
 (If you only have one baking sheet, allow the tin to cool completely between batches of cookies).

-• Drop large, quarter cup spoonfuls of the batter onto the prepared baking sheet.
+• Portion the Cookies for Baking: Drop large, quarter cup spoonfuls of the batter onto the prepared baking sheet.
 Allow 1 ½ to 2 inches between each cookie.
-Bake for 12 to 15 minutes, rotating the baking sheet halfway through.
+Bake for 13 to 15 minutes, rotating the baking sheet halfway through.
+The cookies are finished when they are light golden brown in color around the edges.

-• Remove the cookies from the oven.
+• Let the Cookies Cool: Remove the cookies from the oven.
 Let them cool on the baking sheet for approximately 10 minutes before transferring to a wire rack to finish cooling.
 The cookies can be stored in an airtight container at room temperature for up to three days.

 Notes